adrianHards/learning-rails/rails/devise.md

 end
 ```
 #### Routes
-With Devise, the sign_in action is not defined in the User controller.
+With Devise, actions, such as sign_in action, are not defined in the User controller.
 Instead, it is defined in the Devise SessionsController, which is automatically generated when you run the rails generate devise User command.

-When a user submits their login credentials, Devise automatically routes the request to the appropriate controller action, which is defined in the config/routes.rb file.
+When a user submits their login credentials, Devise automatically routes the request to the appropriate controller action.
 By default, the create action in the SessionsController handles the login logic.

 `devise_for :users` in routes is doing the following: